-In March 2014, IDG-Accel China Growth Fund III L.P. and IDG-Accel China III Investors L.P., or the IDG-Accel Funds, acquired US\$3.0 million convertible preferred shares of Phoenix FM Limited, previously a subsidiary of us, to accelerate development of the ifeng application business.
-Despite holding 100% of Phoenix FM Limited's ordinary shares, we accounted for our investment in Phoenix FM Limited as an equity method investment since we did not control Phoenix FM Limited due to substantive participating rights that have been provided to the IDG-Accel Funds.
-As of December 31, 2016, the carrying value of our equity investment in Phoenix FM was nil.
+In March 2014, the IDG-Accel Funds acquired US\$3.0 million convertible preferred shares of Phoenix FM, previously a subsidiary of us, to accelerate development of the ifeng application business.
+Despite holding 100% ordinary shares of Phoenix FM, we accounted for our investment in Phoenix FM as an equity method investment since we did not control Phoenix FM due to substantive participating rights that have been provided to the IDG-Accel Funds.
+As of December 31, 2017, the carrying value of our equity investment in Phoenix FM was nil.

-In April 2014, we established Shenzhen Fenghuang Jingcai Network Technology Co., Ltd, or Fenghuang Jingcai, a company engaged in online lottery ticket distribution with capitalization of RMB2.0 million.
+In April 2014, we established Fenghuang Jingcai, a company engaged in online lottery ticket distribution with capitalization of RMB2.0 million.
 Subsequently, we invested additional RMB2.5 million in Fenghuang Jingcai.
 In 2014 and 2016, Fenghuang Jingcai obtained capital injection from other independent third parties.
-We held approximately 31.54% of the equity interests in Fenghuang Jingcai as of December 31, 2016 and accounted it as an equity method investment.
-As of December 31, 2016, the carrying value of our equity investment in Fenghuang Jingcai was nil.
+We held approximately 31.54% of the equity interests in Fenghuang Jingcai as of December 31, 2017 and accounted it as an equity method investment.
+As of December 31, 2017, the carrying value of our equity investment in Fenghuang Jingcai was nil.
+We are unlikely to recover any value of Fenghuang Jingcai in the future.

 In October 2014, we acquired Series B convertible redeemable preferred shares of Particle, representing 9.34% of the equity interest in Particle on an asif converted basis, with a total cash consideration of US\$6.0 million.
-Particle owns the mobile application Yidian, a personalized news and life-style information application in China, which allows users to define and explore desired content over mobile devices.
-In December 2014, we acquired ordinary shares of Particle, representing 9.08% of the equity interest in Particle on an asif converted basis, with a cash consideration of US\$5.0 million and a number of our ordinary shares with fair value of US\$2.8 million.
+Particle operates Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
+In December 2014, we acquired ordinary shares of Particle, representing 9.08% of the equity interest in Particle on an as-if converted basis, with a cash consideration of US\$5.0 million and a number of our ordinary shares with fair value of US\$2.8 million.
 In April 2015, we acquired Series C convertible redeemable preferred shares of Particle with a cash consideration of US\$30.0 million, and we also acquired additional ordinary shares and Class A ordinary shares of Particle from certain existing shareholders for an aggregate purchase price of US\$27.6 million.
 Following the transactions, also in April 2015, Particle repurchased all the ordinary shares and Class A ordinary shares held by us, including ordinary shares purchased by us in 2014, and issued to us one Series C convertible redeemable preferred share for each ordinary share or Class A ordinary share.
 In January and April 2016, we granted two unsecured short-term loans to Particle with an aggregate principal amount of US\$20.0 million, and we converted the principal amounts of these loans and all accrued interests with a total amount of US\$20.7 million into Series D1 convertible redeemable preferred shares of Particle in December 2016.

-As of the date hereof, we held Series B, Series C and Series D1 convertible redeemable preferred shares, which had been accounted for as available-for-sale investments, representing an aggregate of approximately 44.2% equity interest of Particle on an as-if converted basis.
-The fair value of our available-for-sale investments in Particle was US\$135.3 million as of December 31, 2016.
+As of the date hereof, we held Series B, Series C and Series D1 convertible redeemable preferred shares, which had been accounted for as available-for-sale investments, representing an aggregate of approximately 41.8% equity interest of Particle on an as-if converted basis.
+The fair value of our available-for-sale investments in Particle was RMB1,196.3 million (US\$183.9 million) as of December 31, 2017.